JohannesBuchner/BXA/doc/sherpa-analysis.rst

 .. include:: model_discovery.rst

-The *qq* function in the *qq* module allows you to create such plots easily.
+The *qq* function in the *qq* module allows you to create such plots easily, by exporting into a file.

-.. automodule:: bxa.xspec.qq
+.. automodule:: bxa.sherpa.qq
-	:members: qq
+	:members: qq_export

 Refer to the :ref:`accompaning paper <cite>`, which gives an introduction and detailed discussion on the methodology.